Wikia/style-guide/README.md

 ## Development Workflow
 Development for the style guide is comprised of two main activities:
 * Writing the source for your components and modules
-* Updating the living documentation
+* Updating the living documentation.
 To reduce the cognitive load on the developer, we’ve added a few tools to aid in this process.

 Development involves the following:
 * [Living Documentation](#living-documentation)